Gallery

 Embrace the power of the ocean at Bruny Island and experience Tasmanian wilderness at its best.
 Join in the search for the abundant coastal wildlife such as the beautiful migrating whales and dolphins that usually choose to swim alongside your boat!
 Stay on the lookout and you will undoubtedly spot seals and birds, for there are over a thousand Australian Fur Seals and sea birds nesting in the area.

-Come and experience the stunning sea caves and rock formations for this once in a life time tour.
+Come and experience the stunning sea caves and rock formations for this once in a lifetime tour.

 Daily, except Christmas Day.
+Departs 7:45am, Returns 5:30pm

-- Bruny Island Ferry Crossing
+– Bruny Island ferry crossing

-- 3 Hour Wilderness Cruise
+– 3 Hour wilderness cruise

 - Lunch: premium fish & chips, or delicious homemade pumpkin soup and a gourmet salad roll with your choice of Tasmanian Salmon or local ham